Responsible AI As A Working Control Framework

 What is a responsible AI speaker?

-What makes Mark Lynd different as a responsible AI speaker?
+What makes Mark Lynd uniquely qualified as a responsible AI speaker?

 What is the Enterprise AI Trust Score?

-Does Mark speak on responsible AI for board audiences?
+Does Mark speak on responsible AI for board and audit-committee audiences?

-What does it cost to book a responsible AI speaker?
+How much does it cost to book Mark for a responsible AI keynote?

 Ready to Book Mark?